crsrcrsr/RM-OSC1/README.md

-This is a simple and qurky oscillator firmware for Music thing modular "Radio music module".
+This is a simple and quirky oscillator firmware for Music thing modular "Radio music module".

 knob 1 crossfade between sub oscillator and major 5th